 Where: Oxley College

-Click on the flyer below to go through to the registration site for Code Camp.
-We hope that you can join us!
+Click on the flyer below to go through to the registration page for the upcoming Winter Code Camp!

 At Oxley, our commitment to learning in breadth recognises that activities beyond the classroom are very much a part of our conscious programme of learning.
 Abundant opportunities exist for students to explore their gifts in cultural, sporting, community service and outdoor activities.
 As well as acquiring particular skills, students test and develop their sense of self, their commitment to a group exercise and teamwork in all its complexity.